wp-plugins/media-custom-fields/readme.txt

 1. This page enables you to add your custom fields
 2. This screenshot shows the usual Wordpress edit media screen with the custom fields enabled
+3. You can view images linked to each custom field

 == Changelog ==